CruiseOutlook

 Top Things to Do

-- Visit the Porta Nigra, the iconic Roman city gate and UNESCO World Heritage site.
+• Visit the Porta Nigra, an iconic Roman city gate and UNESCO World Heritage site.

-- Stroll through the Hauptmarkt, the main market square, dotted with colorful buildings and cafes.
+• Stroll through the Hauptmarkt, the main square, known for its vibrant atmosphere and local shops.

 Typical Weather

 Trier experiences a temperate oceanic climate, with mild winters and warm summers.
-The best time to visit is during late spring and early autumn when temperatures are pleasant, while the winter months can be chilly and damp.
+The best time to visit is from late spring to early autumn (May to September) when the weather is pleasant, while winter can be chilly and damp.

 What to Pack

-- An umbrella or raincoat, as rain can occur throughout the year.
+• An umbrella or raincoat, as rain showers can occur year-round.

 Heads Up